decentralized-identity/template-for-registry-workitems/single-file-test/spec.md

 ## Abstract

-The abstract of the profile.
+The abstract of the registry.
 What context created it, what precedents or design goals should the reader know about.

 ### Audience

-Who is the audience for this document.
+Who is the audience for this document, and what can they trust/assume about the document?

 ## Status of This Document

-The status of the profile e.g. <profile-name> v1.0.0 is a PRE-DRAFT specification under development within the Decentralized Identity Foundation (DIF).
+The status of the registry e.g. <registry-name> v1.0.0 is a PRE-DRAFT specification under development within the Decentralized Identity Foundation (DIF).

-### Description

-Include a description of the profile.
-A table or diagram to explain the layering model is always helpful!
+NOTE: Until working group chairs have approved a registry (all fields complete and detailed, registry structured, instructions for new entries written), the status of a registry is PROPOSED.
+Working Group chairs may escalate to the DIF Steering Committee if they disagree about the readiness of a registry definition, or if they are concerned about the implications of DIF approving registry as-is.
+Once approved, a registry is ACTIVE at long as it has one or more responsible code-owners managing new PRs; working group chairs may switch a registry to ARCHIVED or HIBERNATED if this stops being the case.

-### Scope
+### Dependencies

-What is in the scope of the profile and what falls outside of the scope of the profile.
-If this work is being conducted without IP protection, it is advised that any IP-sensitive topics and original work, including in-detail discussion of "upstream" PRs and change requests (i.e., changes to items on which this profile *depends*, whether in DIF or not) be put out of scope.
+Any upstream dependencies or specifications defining terminology used in what follows should be listed to make more objective any judgments (particularly about conformance or interoperability) implied by presence in the registry.
+Be explicit about conformance testing (and versions thereof), for example, where [verisoned] conformance tests have been published.

-## Structure of this Document
+### Structure of the Registry

-A description to the reader on how the document is structured.

-## Terminology

-List of terms which appear in the profile, preferably with links to published definitions for major items.
+Define each "column" of the registry (if a matrix) or "requirements" (if in paragraph or other narrative form).
+Explain all answers that would be acceptable in a PR for each property (ENUM notation, i.e. `{ opt1 | opt2 } is fine), and where possible, anchors or upstream definitions to make each column as objective or factual as possible.

+Tip: if there are constraints or recommendations about URLs, spell them out.

+### Additional Instructions for Registrants

+I.e., "avoid X" or "please include A B and C in your PR description".

+### Conditions for Rejection or Removal

+Spell out out-of-scope or unacceptable entries (beyond the per-column guidance above) and, if maintainers want to reserve the right to reject or remove, explicitly state conditions for same.

-## Profile
+## Registry

-Put the profile here and structure as is deemed fit.
+Put the registry here and structure as is deemed fit.

-## Use-Cases

-Defining or referring to previously published use cases which this profile enables and supports is highly recommended.

-## Examples

-Embedded or referenced non-normative examples

-## Implementations

-References to known conformant implementations, whether intended as reference implementation or otherwise.

-## Test Vectors

-Embedded or referenced test vectors.

-## Test Suite

-Embedded or referenced test suites.